Island Finance Website

 Problem Statement

-The necessity to upgrade Island Finance's banking app became clear after analyzing competitors and gathering user feedback.
+The necessity to upgrade Island Finance's banking website became clear after analyzing competitors and gathering user feedback.
 With an increasing demand for digital services among clients, this enhancement is crucial for the company's future growth.

 The current website lacked essential features and made it difficult for users to perform tasks like calculating loan payments, making online payments, and accessing loan information.
 This led to confusion regarding their financial situations.
 Additionally, the outdated design reinforced the perception of Island Finance as a traditional and complicated company, which did not align with the company's brand image and value proposition.